 In SIP Entity as Destination section, click Select.
 The SIP Entity List page opens (not shown).
-Select the appropriate SIP entity to which this routing policy applies and click Select.
+Select appropriate SIP entity to which this routing policy applies and click Select.
 The selected SIP Entity is displayed in the Routing Policy Details page as shown below.
 Use default values for remaining fields.
 Click Commit to save.

-The following screen shows the Routing Policy for Communication Manager.
+The following screens show the Routing Policies for Communication Manager.

-The following screen shows the Routing Policy for the Avaya SBCE.
+The following screens show the Routing Policies for the Avaya SBCE.

-The following screen shows the Routing Policy for the Avaya Aura® Messaging.
+The following screens show the Routing Policies for the Avaya Aura Messaging.

-6.8.
+6.7.
 Add Dial Patterns

 Dial Patterns are needed to route specific calls through Session Manager.
-For the compliance testing, dial patterns were needed to route calls from Communication Manager to Avaya Aura® Messaging and from Communication Manager to ThinkTel and vice versa.
+For the compliance testing, dial patterns were needed to route calls from Communication Manager to Ironton and vice versa.
 Dial Patterns define which routing policy will be selected for a particular call based on the dialed digits, destination domain and originating location.
 To add a dial pattern, navigate to Routing → Dial Patterns in the left navigation pane and click New button in the right pane (not shown).